Accelerator: A device that accelerates charged particles (such as electrons, protons, and

 Content Management System (CMS): a computer program that allows publishing, editing and modifying content as well as maintenance from a central interface.

-Continuous Integration: frequent updates of the code in the common repository, combined with running unit tests in an ongoing and coordinated manner.
+Continuous Integration: a software development practice that entails frequent updates of the code in the common repository, combined with running validation tests in an ongoing and coordinated manner.

 Coulomb scattering: Elastic scattering of charged particles by the Coulomb interaction – law of physics describing the electrostatic interaction between electrically charged particles.